1 Bedale St., Southwark

 Tacos El Pastor

-6-7A Stoney St, Southwark
+6-7A Stoney St., Southwark

 It always helps when the restaurateur has actually spent time in the place the cuisine they're peddling hails from.
 In the case of the Hart brothers—the guys behind the wildly successful, Barrafina—and their partner Crispin Somerville, they didn't just live in Mexico City, they also ran one of the best clubs that ever was: the sadly now-defunct El Colmillo.
 Armed with serious CDMX knowledge, they've managed to recreate the look and feel—albeit much more glamorous— of a typical city taqueria in the heart of London, no less.
 They built a custom taco machine (they will proudly show you if you ask) and brought in a master taquero over to London to show the team the ropes and man the Pastor for its opening weeks.
 They also use authentic, non-GMO grains from small producers, have a broad and respectable Mezcal list, and will serve you—in Spanish, if you like—with a big grin.
 Located in the heart of Borough Market, this spot oozes loud, buzzy Mexican vibras.

-6 Southwark St., London Bridge
+6 Southwark St., Southwark

 From the gang behind North London's classic Italian joint, Trullo, comes Padella, a fast-paced, super affordable pasta bar in Borough Market.
 At this busy new spot, hand-rolled pasta is king: The main dining room consists mostly of a hulking open industrial kitchen where those with bar seating get to watch their meal being made.
 The menu is teensy and perfect, as are the classic Italian aperitivo-style cocktails.
 Our recommendation: If it's on the menu of the day, go for the beef shin ragu or the ricotta and sage ravioli.